mtorres253/mtorres253.github.io/chapt-4/index.md

 ## Step 1 Recognition: Notice your stress

-Think for a moment &hellips;
+Think for a moment &hellip;

 - How do you know when you are stressed?
 - Where do you feel stress physically?